-The child’s digestive tract is immature to absorb any food other than breast milk or formula until then.
+The child’s digestive tract is immature to absorb any food other than breast milk or organic baby formula until then.
 Only your doctor can assess each child’s readiness, and it is important to continue breastfeeding, gradually introducing solid foods along with it.

 The doctor will try to establish the key signs that your baby is ready to eat solid foods:

 - The baby can sit up independently without support or sit on the mom’s lap and hold his or her head up.

 - The baby’s tongue-thrust reflex, a natural food rejection reaction in which the baby pushes the spoon out with his tongue (the baby no longer sticks out his tongue when he eats), has disappeared.

 - The child has an active food interest (a desire to try something from the table while adults eat).

 Once the baby has mastered the skills necessary to eat independently, including holding the head well, you can begin to introduce more solid foods into the diet.

 Tip 1: You can try to introduce solid foods between 4 and 6 months

 Today, a baby may have breast milk for as long as possible.
 But breast milk or formula milk is enough for a baby only during the first months of life.
 For further proper growth and development, the baby needs additional sources of nutrients.
 Pediatricians emphasize that a child needs extra minerals and other nutrients at a certain point.